borjasotomayor/icpc-midcentral-usa-website/info/coaches.rst

    determine whether a contestant is eligible to participate in ICPC.
 #.
 Fully :doc:`register <../contest/registration>` your team(s) before the deadline.
    You must provide complete team member information before the deadline, or the registration will be cancelled.
 #.
+Pay the registration fees for your team (the link for this is also included in the :doc:`Registration <../contest/registration>` page)
+#.
 Understand the regional contest :doc:`rules <../contest/rules>`.
 #.
 Study the :doc:`notes to teams <../contest/notes>`.
 #.
 Be familiar with your :doc:`site's facilities <../contest/site_facilities>`.